EbbyRaymundo/5e-spell-combo-tool/README.md

 2. The user must have both hands-free meaning that they cannot carry a shield.
 At most, they can hold an arcane focus, wand, or staff.
 3. The user must have a number of sorcery points equal to the level of the spell they wish to cast.
 4. The user also consumes their bonus action.
 If one performs a Synchro Cast, they cannot use any other sorcery points that turn (besides for use of Empowered Spell).
+There are no class restrictions on Synchro spellcasting.

 To perform any type of Synchro Cast, a mage redirects the energy of their spell slots by moving their hands in a circle while consuming the lower-leveled spell, creating an emerald ring of light, then pushing the energy of the higher-leveled spell outward.